Yuan (currency): Republican era

 A 5 Yuan banknote issued by the Central Bank of China in the Republican era.

 In 1917, the warlord in control of Manchuria, Zhang Zuolin, introduced a new currency, known as the Fengtien yuan or dollar, for use in the Three Eastern Provinces.
 It was valued at 1.2 yuan in the earlier (and still circulating) "small money" banknotes and was initially set equal to the Japanese yen.
 It maintained its value (at times being worth a little more than the yen) until 1925, when Zhang Zuolin's military involvement in the rest of China lead to an increase in banknote production and a fall in the currency's value.
 The currency lost most of its value in 1928 as a consequence of the disturbance following Zhang Zuolin's assassination.
 The Fengtien yuan was only issued in banknote form, with 1, 5 and 10 yuan notes issued in 1917, followed by 50 and 100 yuan notes in 1924.
 The last notes were issued in 1928.

 The number of banks issuing paper money increased after the revolution.
 Significant national issuers included the "Commercial Bank of China" (the former Imperial Bank), the "Bank of China" (the former Ta-Ch'ing Government Bank), the "Bank of Communications", the "Ningpo Commercial Bank", the "Central Bank of China" and the "Farmers Bank of China".
 Of these, only the Central Bank of China issued notes beyond 1943.
 An exceptionally large number of banknotes were issued during the Republican era (1911–1949) by provincial banks (both Nationalist and Communist).

 After the revolution, a great many local, national and foreign banks issued currency.
 Although the provincial coinages mostly ended in the 1920s, the provincial banks continued issuing notes until 1949, including Communist issues from 1930.
 Most of the banknotes issued for use throughout the country bore the words "National Currency", as did some of the provincial banks.
 The remaining provincial banknotes bore the words "Local Currency".
 These circulated at varying exchange rates to the national currency issues.
 After the revolution, in addition to the denominations already in circulation, "small money" notes proliferated, with 1, 2 and 5 cent denominations appearing.
 Many notes were issued denominated in English in cash (wén).

 During the 1930s, several new currencies came into being in China due to the activities of the invading Japanese.
 The pre-existing, national currency yuan came to be associated only with the Nationalist, Kuomintang government.
 In 1935, the Kuomintang Government enacted currency reforms to limit currency issuance to four major government controlled banks: the Bank of China, Central Bank of China, Bank of Communications and later the Farmers Bank of China.
 The circulation of silver yuan coins was prohibited and private ownership of silver was banned.
-The banknotes issued in its place were known as fabi (法幣) or "Legal tender".
+The banknotes issued in its place, Chinese National Currency, were known as fabi (法幣) or "legal tender".
 A new series of base metal coins began production in 1936 following the reforms.